YWebCA/EloquentYWeb/README.md

 On the account setting page, select **SSH Keys** from the column on the left.

-If you've installed GitHub for Mac already, you should see your key here, in which case you're done with this step.
+If you've installed *GitHub for Mac* already, you should see your key here, in which case you're done with this step.

-If you don't see a key assigned to your computer, click the button that says Add SSH key.
-In the title field, give a name for your key that makes sense, such as your computer's name.
+If you don't see a key assigned to your computer, click the button that says **Add SSH Key**.
+In the title field give a name for your key that makes sense, such as your computer's name.
 In the key field, paste the key you copied.

 Click **Add Key**.